Bike specific travel insurance shouldn’t be an afterthought

 You can never know what’s lurking around the next hairpin

-Fist thing I noticed was this big catch all statement in the list of features.
+The first thing I noticed was this big catch-all statement in the list of features.

 “Includes golf cover and cover for certain sports and leisure activities.”